Soar y mynydd

-Soar-y-mynydd or Soar y mynydd is a Calvinist Methodist chapel near the eastern extremity of the large parish of Llanddewi Brefi in Ceredigion.
+Soar-y-mynydd or Soar y mynydd is a Calvinistic Methodist chapel near the eastern extremity of the large parish of Llanddewi Brefi in Ceredigion.
 It is claimed to be the remotest chapel in Wales.
 The name means "Zoar of the mountain", Zoar being the place where Lot found refuge during the destruction of Sodom and Gomorrah.

 Location

 Soar-y-mynydd stands in the valley of the river Camddwr in the Cambrian Mountains, near the eastern border of Ceredigion (National Grid Reference SN 7847 5328).
 It is some eight miles south-east of Tregaron on the road to Llyn Brianne.

 Calvinistic Methodists

 The Calvinistic Methodists are a Welsh Protestant revivalist movement forming the Presbyterian Church of Wales.
 They trace their origins to the evangelism and preaching of George Whitefield and especially Howell Harris in the late 1730s and 1740s.
 They formed a separate body from the Church of England and from other Methodists after 1821, when their Rules of Discipline were published, followed in 1823 by their Confession of Faith, which enshrined a moderate evangelical Calvinism.
 The working language of the Calvinistic Methodists has always been Welsh, and the services at Soar-y-mynydd are held in Welsh.